 Step five: Marie Kondo-it

 Yes, Sunday is the time to organize and clean your life.
-Your bedroom is your zen zone, so that needs some time and attention, but any other areas of your house that bug you really need to be feng-shuied.
-You don’t have to do a clean that takes hours and hours, you just need to organize and tidy up, and realize that everything has a home.
+Your bedroom is your zen zone, so that needs some time and attention.
+Also any other areas of your house that bug you really need to be feng-shuied.
+You don’t have to do a cleaning that takes hours and hours.
+You just need to organize and tidy up, and realize that everything has a home.

 Your kitchen surfaces can be tidied and organized, your old clothes can be given away.
 If you notice a particular area of clutter that keeps repeating, remove it.
 If letters keep piling up on your surfaces, buy a letter organizer and use that instead.
 Need some inspo?
 Watch a few episodes of Marie Kondo’s new show and you’ll pretty much feel energized and ready to go.
 This will help you feel more productive, give you more space for the week, and help you achieve everything you want to.

-Use the Fit Is The Sh*t planner to track your weekly fitness and health progress.
-You can use this to really plan your meals in-depth, and make a note of all the workouts you want to do across the week.
-On a Sunday, you should work out for thirty minutes minimum.
-It needs to be intense and in high bursts.
+Use the Getting Stuff Done Planner to track your weekly fitness and health progress.
+You can use the On The Menu Meal Pad to really plan your meals in-depth, and make a note of all the workouts you want to do across the week.

-This will not only get you ready for bed, but it’ll help you prepare your body and mind for the week, with a rush of endorphins that will make you more positive come Monday morning.
-A run or weights session or a class like Barry’s Bootcamp are all better for you on a Sunday, there’s less time to be as intense on the weekdays, so it’s important to get yourself in the game and remember that Fit Is The Sh*t.
+This will not only get you ready for bed, but it’ll help you prepare your body and mind for the week.
+With a rush of endorphins that will make you more positive come Monday morning.
+A run or weights session or a class are all better for you on a Sunday.
+There’s less time to be as intense on the weekdays, so it’s important to get yourself in the game and remember that.

 Step seven: Have you made a call recently?